top of page

 College Production

 The Instrumental Music and Band program at Pakenham Secondary College is open to all students, and we are thrilled to see enrolments grow each year.
 Students have the opportunity to learn voice, piano, bass, guitar, and drums, with the Performing Arts Centre constantly buzzing with music.
-The lessons are free for students to join.
-The band also meets every Thursday lunchtime for rehearsals, collaborating to create music together.
-With new teachers joining the team to support the increasing enrolments, we look forward to the continued expansion of the program in 2025.
+The lessons are free for students to join, and the band meets for weekly rehearsals, collaborating to create music together.

 Malthouse Theatre: Suitcase Series